 The official climbing season for Mount Fuji is from early July to mid September.
 During this period all the facilities and services are open, the weather is suitable for climbing, and the trails free of snow.

 Different trails have different opening dates.
-It is highly recommended to climb during official season for your own safety.
+For your safety, we recommended that you climb only during official season.
 Below are the opening times for all trails in 2016:

 - Yoshida Trail: July 1 to September 10 (The descending trail will remain open until September 11 morning)

 - Subashiri, Gotemba, Fujinomiya Trails and Ohachi-Meguri Trail (The trail of crater rim): July 10 to September 10

 I chose to start my journey in early July, when the weather is clear and the trails less crowded.
 August can get very crowded, as the school term over and the traveling season starts.
 During these times, you may even need to wait in the line to get through some of the more narrow paths.

 I choose the Yoshida trail because it is the most popular and is accessible to new climbers.
 Most people start to climb from Subaru line 5th station, easily commute from Kawaguchiko (Fuji Five Lake Region).
 The ascent from 5th station to the summit will take approximately 5-7 hours, and the descent trail (a separate trail), is another 3-5 hours.